IDH working to improve Chinese tilapia farmers’ incomes through efficiency, technology

 SeafoodSource: Do you think your project will help insurance companies to be more comfortable extending coverage to aquaculture?

 In our project we help farmers to better track data and help them to analyze the data so that they can mitigate their production risks.
-Farmers become better and more interesting customers for insurance.
 Additionally, if farmers collect more data, insurance companies can better differentiate potential customers.
 We will pilot an insurance scheme in Hainan for the tilapia industry as part of the project, as to bring insurers and the aquaculture industry closer together.

 SeafoodSource: How exactly does this insurance pilot work?

 Van Wageningen: The farmers that are part of the technology pilot will also take part in the insurance pilot.
 Tilapia farmers, in general, do not have access to insurance or other financial products, as the aquaculture industry is generally considered too risky.
+There have been government insurance schemes, however, we are trying to engage private insurance, which is more difficult to structure.
 Therefore, piloting insurance in tilapia is innovative in itself.
 We are currently designing the insurance pilot, and will most likely structure the insurance around two risks that farmers face: shifting feed prices, and disasters that result in high yield losses.

 SeafoodSource: How big a problem is the lack of insurance for aquaculture in Hainan and what does it mean for farmers’ livelihoods?